Qin dynasty: Penal policy

 Qin law was articulated alongside ritual practice.
 Writing itself was seen as part of ritual in Ancient China, with Confucius and Laozi portrayed as sages, ritual masters and archivists.
 The Shiji presents writing and ritual as still being connected during the Qin dynasty.
 The First Emperor erected stone stele invoking divine protection, which proclaim the establishment of the government, referring to the First Emperor as a sage.
 Their inscription was supervised by the court, influencing the Han and later dynasties.
 The Tang dynasty established a requirement for court approval of stele as a safeguard.

 Qin law was primarily administrative.
 Like most ancient societies, the early imperial Chinese state did not have separate structures of administration and jurisprudence.
 Qin penal practice included concepts such as intent, defendant rights, judicial procedure, requests for retrials, and the distinction between common and statutory law.
 Comparative model manuals guided penal legal procedures based on real-life situations, with publicly named wrongs linked to punishments.

 Shang Yang's code likely drew on Li Kui's Canon of Laws, which considered dealing with thieves and robbers the most urgent legal matter of its time.
 The Qin dynasty's penal code similarly focuses primarily on theft, though there were certain statutes dealing specifically with infanticide and other unsanctioned harm against children.
 However, almost all of the Book of Lord Shang was likely composed before Qin unification.
 Qin law diverged significantly from the time of Shang Yang, and earlier ideas espoused in the Book of Lord Shang.

-Anti-Confucianistic statements in the Book of Lord Shang are isolated to a few early chapters.
-While retaining Shang Yang's reforms, the Qin abandoned his anti-Confucianism, his strict, harsh penal policy, and ultimately his heavy emphasis on agriculture.
-After Shang Yang, the Lushi Chunqiu attests King Huiwen of Qin as having pardoned the death penalty in a case involving murder, based on Confucianistic ethics.
-While emphasizing law and order, the Shiji's Qin Shi Huang praises himself as a "sage ruler of benevolence and righteousness ... who cares for and pities the common people".
-Still including mutilating punishments, Qin law would generally considered harsh by modern standards, though they were "not extraordinarily severe for their time".
-With tattooing considered already a heavy mutilating punishment, tattooing was the most common heavy mutilating punishment.